Home > Blogs > Breast Cancer Screening - Mammogram and Self Exam

-We all resonate with the pink ribbon that is an international symbol of breast cancer awareness.
-It is not only a symbol of awareness but to honour the survivors and to also mark and support the progress that is being made to defeat breast cancer.
+We all resonate with the pink ribbon which is an international symbol of breast cancer awareness.
+It is not only a symbol of awareness but honours the survivors and also marks and supports the progress that is being made to defeat breast cancer.

 This type of detection is usually done before the signs and symptoms of breast cancer such as lumps present themselves.
 This enables the treatment to be more successful if any malignancy is detected.
 The risk of dying from breast cancer can be greatly reduced by up to 20% in those women who have regular breast screening done.

 Breast screening is not a tool to prevent breast cancer but it helps in the early detection of cancer cells thus making it easier to diagnose and treat.
 Although this is one of the most essential screening tests for breast cancer, women before the age of 40 should ideally weigh the benefits and risks involved in such screening tests.

 An x-ray of the breast is known as a mammogram and is one of the easiest ways to detect breast cancer early much before the patient begins experiencing any symptoms.
-Your health care provider will recommend regular mammograms after a certain age to lower the risk of dying from breast cancer.
+Your healthcare provider will recommend regular mammograms after a certain age to lower the risk of dying from breast cancer.
 For most women, a mammogram is the ideal non-invasive test.

 Our oncologists at Fortis Hospital Kalyan recommend that annual breast cancer screening done with mammograms should ideally start between the age of 40 to 44 years.
 Women between the age of 45 to 54 should mandatorily get mammograms every year, and women older than 55 can opt for a mammogram once every two years.